Fermi surface expansion above critical temperature in a Hund ferromagnet

-First, for $n=1.9$, due to the strong nonlocal AFM correlation, the self-energy becomes large for the momentum around $(\pi,\pi)$ [Fig.~\ref{Fig_chi_s_sigma_raw}(c)].
-Although the 2$\times$2 cDMFT gives a coarse momentum resolution of $(0,0)$, $(\pi,0)$, $(0,\pi)$ and $(\pi,\pi)$, the fully momentum-dependent self-energy can be inferred from the periodization scheme~\cite{Kotliar_2001}.
-Here, we use the cumulant periodization~\cite{Stanescu_2006}, which gives a fast convergence of the periodized self-energy against the cluster size: For the single-orbital model, the $2 \times 2 $ cluster gives results close to the converged results at a temperature similar to that used in the present study~\cite{Sakai_2012}.
+First, for $n=1.9$, due to the strong nonlocal AFM correlation, the self-energy becomes large around ${\bf k}=(\pi,\pi)$ [Fig.~\ref{Fig_chi_s_sigma_raw}(c)].
+Although the 2$\times$2 cDMFT gives a coarse momentum resolution of $(0,0)$, $(\pi,0)$, $(0,\pi)$ and $(\pi,\pi)$, the fully momentum-dependent self-energy can be inferred through the periodization scheme~\cite{Kotliar_2001}.
+Here, we use the cumulant periodization~\cite{Stanescu_2006}, which gives a fast convergence of the periodized self-energy against the cluster size: For the single-orbital model, the results of the $2 \times 2 $ cluster qualitatively agree with the converged results at a temperature similar to that used in this study~\cite{Sakai_2012}.

 The periodized self-energy is shown in Fig.~\ref{Fig_n1.9_FS_Sigma}(a).
 It shows qualitatively similar behavior to that of the single-orbital model [Fig.~\ref{Fig_1orb_AFM}(a) in supplemental materials (SM)\footnote{See Supplemental Materials at http://***.}] at the same doping ratio (5 \%).
-However, in the two-orbital model, strong momentum dependence develops at smaller interaction values than the single-orbital model.
+However, in the two-orbital model, strong momentum dependence develops at smaller interaction values than those in the single-orbital model.
 This confirms a significant role of Hund's coupling in inducing strong electron correlations through forming a large local moment.

-As a consequence of the large momentum-dependent self-energy, the FS is considerably modified.
+As a result of the strongly momentum-dependent self-energy, the FS is considerably modified.
 Figure~\ref{Fig_n1.9_FS_Sigma}(b) shows this by approximating the spectral weight at the Fermi level by $-\beta G_{\bf k} (\tau \! = \! \beta/2)$.
 The FS shows hot and cold spots, and the scattering rate shows a strong angle dependence.
 This feature is qualitatively similar to that of the single-orbital model [Fig.~\ref{Fig_1orb_AFM}(b) in SM], as well as to angle-resolved photoemission spectroscopy results for the cuprates~\cite{Norman_1998,Keimer_2015}.
 The results suggest that an exotic pseudogap-like feature might also be seen in the multiorbital systems with strong AFM correlations.